larowlan/drupal-10-and-beyond/slides.md

 ### What can we as an AU/NZ community do?

 Note:
-- What can we do locally to improve onboarding for users
+- What can we do locally to improve attracting new users to the project
+- Where are the entry level conferences?
 - Vlad in Brisbane at the TAFE
 - Murray in Sydney working with TAFE
 - NZ meetup committee were talking about this too
+- Maybe sprint day tomorrow?
+Max became a regular contributor after the last one, maybe you could too?

 ---